AndrewStanton94/impress.js/README.md

    coordination over open tabs or with coordination over a websockets `impress-server`).

+   To do that, the root has to define the screens, e.g. with `data-screens="0 left:right"` which means that there are two screen setups - one with just one screen named "0" and another with two screens named "left" and "right".
+Then a step can have `data-screen="0 right"` which means it only shows on the screens "0" and "right", while any other screen stays where it was in the previous step.
+To update two screens in one step, the first one must specify its screen with an asterisk: `data-screen="0 left*"` would mean that this step shows up on screen 0 as usual, but on screen left it causes the presentation to show this step while advancing to the next step (which in this example presumably shows on the "right" screen).

    To select the presentation screen of the current window, either put "screen=id" in the query of the URI, or press `1`-`9` to select one of the first 9 declared screens.